farisachugthai/dynamic_ipython/docs/source/sphinxext.rst

 ========================
 IPython Sphinx Directive
 ========================
+.. module:: ipython_directive
+   :synopsis: An enhanced extension for Sphinx and rst use.

 .. highlight:: ipython
+   :linenothreshold: 3

 The IPython directive is a stateful shell that can be used in reStructured text files.